Building and maintaining a System of Intracellular Compartments: Reduction to a low dimensional dynamical system

 \end{small} where, $\mathscr{d}, \mathcal{C}$ above are different from that of the fission kernel.

-Note that if the tension dependence of microscopic rates are of the Hill or Michaelis-Menten type and if the dynamic range $C_{\gamma}$ is large, membrane tension is a slowly varying function of the cisternal size.
-Hence, the Hill-exponent and saturation constant are largely determined by the site availability factor, whereas the internal cycle contributes to the rate in the numerator (limited by the smallest forward rate).
+Note that if the tension dependence of the Markov transition rates are of the Hill or Michaelis-Menten type with a large dynamic range $C_{\gamma}$, the membrane tension is a slowly varying function of the cisternal size.
+Hence, the Hill-exponent and saturation constant for the summations Eqs.\,\eqref{eq:kernels_analyt_form1},\eqref{eq:kernels_analyt_form2} are largely determined by the site availability factor, whereas the Markov cycle contributes to the rate in the numerator (which is of the order of the smallest forward rate in the Markov cycle).
 Furthermore, for more complicated polynomial or Hill-kind dependencies of microscopic rates on the cisternal size (see discussion on the computation of current in a Markov cycle above), fission/fusion kernel can be approximated by a product of two Hill functions with different exponents, summed over the site and enzyme probabilities (i.e., over $m,n$).
 This sum can be further approximated by a Hill function.
-In Fig.\ref{fig:nodes_sites_sum}(d), we plot this sum for various model functions for $J_{ss}$.
+In Fig.\ref{fig:nodes_sites_sum}(d), we plot this sum over enzyme availability for various model functions for $J_{ss}$.